On pattern-avoiding permutons: Introduction

-The second result of this paper concerns limit properties of pattern avoiding permutations and as a fruitful application it will be used to prove our removal lemma.
-In the previous subsection, we defined the notion of $A$-avoidance of a pattern $A$ for a permutation $\pi$.
-A very broad question is how restrictive the property of avoiding a specific pattern is.
-The most famous result in this direction is due to Marcus and Tardos~\cite{MaTa04}, formerly known as the Stanley--Wilf conjecture, and says, that for any fixed pattern $A$ there exists a constant $c_{A}$ so that the number of $A$-avoiding permutations of any order $n$ is at most $c_{A}^{n}$.
-The monographs of B\'ona~\cite{MR2919720} and Kitaev~\cite{MR3012380} contain many further results regarding the number and structure of pattern avoiding permutations.

 Following the success of the theory of limits of dense graphs, Hoppen, Kohayakawa, Moreira, Ráth, and Sampaio~\cite{HoKo13} introduced a limit theory for finite permutations; the name and the following measure theoretic view on the limit object were introduced by Kr\'al' and Pikhurko~\cite{KrPi13}.
-A \emph{permuton} $\Gamma$ is a Borel probability measure on $[0,1]^{2}$ with the uniform marginals property, that is, for any Borel set $Z\subset[0,1]$ we have that $\Gamma(Z\times[0,1])=\Gamma([0,1]\times Z)$ is equal to the Lebesgue measure of $Z$.
+Here, we recall only basics needed to state our main result and defer details to Section~\ref{ssec:permutons}.
+A \emph{permuton} $\Gamma$ is a Borel probability measure on $[0,1]^{2}$ with uniform marginals, that is, $\Gamma(Z\times[0,1])=\Gamma([0,1]\times Z)$ is equal to the Lebesgue measure of $Z$ for any Borel set $Z\subset[0,1]$.
+The main feature of the theory of permutons is that they generalise permutations and form a compact metric space with the so-called \emph{rectangular distance}.
+Furthermore, pattern densities are continuous with respect to this metric.